testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/test-data-options.md

 ---
 title: "Test Data in Steps for an iOS Project"
-meta_desc: "How to add test data in test steps using Testsigma Recorder for an iOS project"
+metadesc: "How to add test data in test steps using Testsigma Recorder for an iOS project"
+noindex: false
 order: 4.534
 page_id:  "Test Data in Steps for an iOS Project"
 warning: false